-There’s no better way to say goodbye to winter than by planning a family road trip.
+There’s no better way to launch summer vacation than by planning a family road trip.
 But these aren’t your typical destinations.
 Roadside attractions offer an unusual journey, and for little expense.
 While some may be gaudy, that’s just part of their charm.

 Thousands of these outrageous monuments, art installations and landmarks are scattered across the country, but we only picked 10.
 Check them out and share your favorites with us!